 Adding metadata to your Bitcoin transactions

 Bitcoin has radically changed the way we view transactions of digital assets and value.
-The decentralised nature of the blockchain is the base for its main strengths: security, transparency, trustworthiness and immutability.
+The decentralized nature of the blockchain is the base for its main strengths: security, transparency, trustworthiness, and immutability.

-Just as Satoshi inscribed a message in the very first block of the Bitcoin blockchain, the adopters also realised that these inherent attributes of the blockchain technology could have advantages that go way beyond the simple transaction of currency.
+Just as Satoshi inscribed a message in the very first block of the Bitcoin blockchain, the adopters also realized that these inherent attributes could have advantages that go way beyond the simple transaction of currency.

-This is why different methods to store data on the blockchain were practised, causing dissatisfaction amongst many, mostly due to the inefficiencies of these methods.
+This is why people practiced different methods to store data, causing dissatisfaction among many, mostly due to the inefficiencies of these methods.